Five top tips for beautiful bay windows

 - Choose made-to-measure products

 Use made-to-measure blinds to provide a neat and tidy look.
-For an extra touch of luxury, select elegant Romans and set the blinds in separate segments of your bay window at different heights to create interest.
+For an extra touch of luxury, select elegant Romans and layer with curtains for your bay window at different heights to create interest.

 - Ask the experts